apache/camel-website/content/blog/2024/12/kaoto-release-2.3.0/index.md

 ## Here are the key highlights of this release:

 ### Kaoto DataMapper technical preview
-We are introducing a new graphical way of authoring data mappings inside your Apache Camel route with using Kaoto.
+In this release, we are introducing the new **Kaoto DataMapper**, a graphical way of authoring data mappings inside your routes using Kaoto.

-We named it **Kaoto DataMapper** step.
-Just like when you add a regular Camel step from the catalog in the Kaoto canvas, now you can see the Kaoto DataMapper step entry to choose in the catalog.
+#### How to use it?
+When creating a Camel route, like any other step, just search for **Kaoto DataMapper** in the catalog and add it from there.

 | Tile view                          | List view                          |
 |------------------------------------|------------------------------------|
 | ![Tile](catalogDatamapperTile.png) | ![List](catalogDatamapperList.png) |

-Once the Kaoto DataMapper step is added in the route, you can launch Kaoto DataMapper UI by clicking the `Configure` button in the Kaoto DataMapper step config form.
+Once the **Kaoto DataMapper** step is added in the route, you can launch it using by clicking the `Configure` button in config form.

 ![Kaoto DataMapper step](kaotoDatamapperStep.png)

 ![DataMapper Configure button](datamapperConfigureButton.png)

 Now you can attach the XML schema file to render the Document structure as a tree, and start creating data mappings by drag and drop between those.

 ![DataMapper configured](datamapperConfigured.png)

 When you don't yet have an active DataMapper canvas opened, if you click the `DataMapper` tab, it shows the built-in step-by-step instructions of how to use Kaoto DataMapper UI.

 ![DataMapper HowTo](datamapperHowTo.png)

 As an initial technical preview version, Kaoto DataMapper only supports XML schema for rendering the data structure.
 And it internally generates a single XSLT step to perform configured data mappings at runtime.
 While you can consume multiple XML documents with using Camel Variables and/or Message Headers that are mapped to XSLT Parameters, the output is only a Camel Message Body for this release.

+#### What's next for the Kaoto DataMapper?

 We have a plan to iteratively add more features to the Kaoto DataMapper, for example:
  - JSON support